 Public key cryptography is a crucial element that provides security for transactions on the blockchain.
 Secure private keys for digital assets: Private and public keys are digital assets that, when combined, form a digital signature for an individual, thus enabling the secure transfer of data, money or information.
 This is how private and public keys work together: when combined, they unlock secured data.

 Advances in artificial intelligence and machine learning are creating a future where companies will be able to use smart tools as a primary defense against cyber attacks.
 For example, in the current day, a company needs to rely on the IT team to create firewall policies, backup schedules, event monitoring, and incident response.

 Future generations of firewall will have machine learning capabilities built into them, which means the AI will be able to recognize patterns of attack, and perform the appropriate countermeasures.
 Furthermore, AI systems will be able to pinpoint where cyberattacks originate from, by scanning large portions of data across the internet.

 The current dilemma is that security products built on AI framework are inherently expensive, which leave SMBs unable to afford the technology – and SMBs make a large percentage of ransomware and data breach attacks.
-Fortunately, hybrid tools are a viable option that already exist on the market, it’s a matter of hiring IT personnel that possess the necessary skills.
+Fortunately, hybrid tools are a viable option that already exist on the market, it’s a matter of hiring IT personnel such as those from the IT services Virginia Beach that possess the necessary skills.